sacca97/NimBLE/docs/source/index.rst

 ==========================================

 **NimBLE** is the world's first open-source BLE stack, it is compliant to Bluetooth 5.0 and supports Bluetooth Mesh.
+Check out the :doc:`usage` section to start using it.

 Components
 ----------